tumblr-byte/SafeGuard-AI/README.md

 ---

 ## Personal Contributions and Learning

-- Learned about **BERT** and applied the pre-trained model for real-time harassment detection.
+- Learned about **BERT** and how it is used for real-time harassment detection.
-- Implemented **coordinated attack detection** linking multiple accounts.
+- Studied **coordinated attack detection** techniques linking multiple accounts.
-- Created interactive **graphs using Plotly** to visualize attack patterns and threat statistics.
+- Learned to create interactive **graphs using Plotly** to visualize attack patterns and threat statistics.
 - Assisted with UX/UI design using **Claude AI**.

 ---